wizeline/wizemoon/README.md

 `docker compose up`

-### Migration
+### Database migration

-- create `yarn typeorm migration:create -f apps/game-api/.env.local -d apps/game-api/src/migrations/database -n NewMigration`
+Currently, The project only supports run migration automatically when the app startup due to an issue of Webpack with TypeORM.

-- create `yarn typeorm migration:run -f apps/game-api/.env.local`
+- Creating a new migration: `yarn typeorm migration:create -d apps/game-api/src/migrations/database -n NewMigration`

 ## Deployment